ibm-cloud-docs/codeengine/cmd_defs.md

 ## Build commands
 {: #cli-build}

 Use the `build` commands to manage configurations for generating images from source code.
-After you create a build configuration, one or more [buildruns](#cli-buildrun) can be submitted based on the build configuration.
+After you create a build configuration, one or more [`buildrun` commands](#cli-buildrun) can be submitted based on the build configuration.
 Use `build` commands to create, display details, update, and delete build configurations.
 Before you use build commands, you must be targeting a [project](#cli-project).
 {: shortdesc}

 You can use either `build` or `bd` in your build commands.
 To see CLI help for the build command, run `ibmcloud ce build`.